Practical Introduction to Non-Linear Finite Element Analysis

 2-day training course

-This non-linear Finite Element course is intended for delegates interested in using FE to analyse advanced non-linear problems, difficulties encountered in modelling real-life applications and guidelines for using non-linear finite element technology.
+This non-linear Finite Element course is intended for delegates interested in learning how finite elements are used to analyse advanced non-linear problems, difficulties encountered in modelling real-life applications and guidelines for using non-linear finite element technology.

 The objectives of this Finite Element course are: